pinobatch/numism/docs/brainstorming.md

 - **Sneakers** sold by a leporichaun (anthropomorphic rabbit shoemaker in 18th-century clothes) named (name missing) at an outdoor market for 5 coins
-  Cross gaps of one cell, ascend two cells, and descend three cells.
+  Replacing your school shoes with athletic shoes lets you cross gaps of one cell, ascend two cells, and descend three cells.
-  Ascend to hills behind you.
+  This lets you ascend to hills behind you without having to find a ladder.
   Once you've paid, you can ask the leporichaun his life story.
   Dialogue tree options lead to the ministry he was born into, why he left the organization to become a solitary shoemaker, and what he thinks of clurichauns (ex-Easter bunnies who've fallen into alcoholism).
-- **Hoop buoy** sold by a duck named (name missing) for 5 coins
+- **Hoop buoy** sold by an anthropomorphic duck named (name missing) at a pond beside a river for 5 coins
   Float across the surface of water and ascend one cell from water.
+  Once you've paid, the duck mentions taking care of her three nibs, named Bimmy, Jimmy, and Timmy, and occasionally having to remind them not to dawdle: "Quick quick!"
+  ("Nibs" are nephews or nieces, and "Bimmy" is short for William.)
 - **Bus pass** sold in the general store by a human clerk named (name missing) for 10 coins
   At the end of the third stage is a snowman sitting on the side of